nirmata/nirmata-admin-scripts/cross_environment_migration/05-documentation/user_team_migration_README.md

 Use these scripts when you need to migrate users and teams from one Nirmata environment to another, but only want to migrate those that are actually being used in a specific cluster.

 **Example Scenario:**
-- Source: `staging.nirmata.co` with cluster `conformance-132`
+- Source: `source.nirmata.co` with cluster `source-cluster`
-- Destination: `pe420.nirmata.co` with cluster `old-app-migration`
+- Destination: `destination.nirmata.co` with cluster `dest-cluster`
-- Goal: Copy only teams/users that have permissions in the `conformance-132` cluster
+- Goal: Copy only teams/users that have permissions in the source cluster

 ## How It Works